Section 144 not a tool to oppress difference of opinion: SC verdict on J&K in 15 points

 - Trade and commerce through internet is protected under Article 19(1) (g), which deals with fundamental right to conduct trade and commerce.

-- Internet services are intrinsic to right to free speech and cannot be suspended without providing reason and duration there of.
+- Internet services are intrinsic to right to free speech and cannot be suspended without providing reason and duration thereof.

 - Certain trade and commerce are completely dependant on the Internet.
-Such trade and freedom to practise then is a constitutionality protected as fundamental right under Article 19(1)(g).
+Such trade and freedom to practise then is constitutionality protected as fundamental right under Article 19(1)(g).

 Review internet suspension in J&K forthwith rules Supreme Court